Joshi-Ketaki/joshi-ketaki.github.io/_pages/about.md

 I am a doctoral candidate at Yale University, where I am advised by [Prof. Abhishek Bhattacharjee.](https://www.cs.yale.edu/homes/abhishek/).

-My research utilizes cognitive principles to to solve fundamental issues in machine learning such as catastrophic forgetting.
+My research utilizes cognitive principles to solve fundamental issues in machine learning such as catastrophic forgetting.
 I am specifically interested in deploying practical machine learning solutions to build accurate, adaptable and resource-efficient computer systems.

 Before Yale, I worked at NVIDIA in the compiler optimization group.